-Small Goods Lifts: UK Made
+Small Goods Lifts: A Complete Guide for UK Businesses

 Where floor space is limited and manual handling begins to slow productivity, a small goods lift can transform how materials move around your facility.
-From warehouses to retail spaces, compact goods lifts provide a safe, efficient, and compliant method of transporting goods between levels.
+From mezzanine warehouses to retail spaces, compact goods lifts provide a safe, efficient, and compliant method of transporting goods between levels.

-• What is a Small Goods Lift?
+What is a Small Goods Lift?

 A small goods lift is a compact platform lift designed specifically to transport goods between floors – not people.
 They are commonly installed where manual handling is inefficient, unsafe, or impractical.
 Because these lifts are intended for goods only, they operate under different requirements to passenger lifts and usually feature simpler control systems and a lower footprint.

-• How do small goods lifts work?
+How do small goods lifts work?

 Hydraulic systems are commonly chosen for their smooth lifting performance and ability to handle heavier loads.
 Modern goods lifts typically incorporate a range of built-in safety features including electro-mechanical interlocked gates; emergency stop buttons at each level and overload monitoring to prevent risks.
 Together, these components help ensure safe day-to-day operation and support compliance with UK regulations.

-• Typical Specifications and Features
+Typical Specifications and Features

 Platform Size is usually designed around the goods being transported and the available space within the building.
 Some standard models have fixed platform sizes, while others can be manufactured to suit certain requirements.
 This flexibility allows the lift to integrate seamlessly into mezzanine floors, through-floor openings, or free-standing structures.